omnistrate/ctl/mkdocs/docs/omnistrate-ctl_environment.md

 ## omnistrate-ctl environment

-Manage environments for your service
+Manage Service Environments for your service

 ### Synopsis